Signal Processing over Time-Varying Graphs: A Systematic Review: Neural Networks for Time-Varying Graphs

-\textbf{1) Decoupled Learning Methods:} Learning spatial and temporal features respectively is the most natural idea for dealing with time-varying challenges.
-Based on this idea, several decoupled spatiotemporal graph neural networks are proposed~\cite{yu2018_STGCN, zhao2019tgcn, zheng2020gman}.
-The spatiotemporal Graph Convolutional Networks (STGCN)~\cite{yu2018_STGCN} is the most typical decoupled learning method, and it mainly comprises two parts for the sake of successive spatiotemporal learning, which can be expressed as:
+Learning spatial and temporal features, respectively, is the most natural idea when dealing with TVGs.
+Based on this idea, several decoupled spatiotemporal GNNs are proposed~\cite{yu2018_STGCN, zhao2019tgcn, zheng2020gman, Ruiz_2020_gated}.
+The Spatiotemporal Graph Convolutional Network (STGCN)~\cite{yu2018_STGCN} is a typical decoupled learning method, in which spatial and temporal features are processed successively.
+The layer-wise propagation rule can be represented as